lordmulder/HashSet/README.md

   The given item was *not* inserted into the hash set (again), because it was already present.

 * `ENOMEM`
-  The item could *not* be inserted, because the required amount of memory could *not* be allocated.
+  The set failed to grow, because the required amount of memory could *not* be allocated (out of memory).

+* `EFBIG`
+  The set needs to grow, but doing so would exceed the maximum size supported by the underlying system.

 * `EFAULT`
   Something else went wrong.
 This usually indicates an internal error and is *not* supposed to happen.